diegopacheco/augmentcode-poc/README.md

  * I had to intervene and fix some of the agent mistakes.
  * Augment code plugin: The font size in InteliJ is too small.
 Barely can read.
  * I could not install the vscode version for linux, it just do not authenticate it get stuck.
+ * There is a plugin for InteliJ but the plugin still run commands on the terminal just like the same as github copilot.

 ## All PRs are available here

 https://github.com/diegopacheco/augmentcode-poc/pulls?q=is%3Apr+is%3Aclosed